ibm-cloud-docs/watson-assistant/copy-action.md

 # Copying an action to another assistant
 {: #copy-action}

+Before you copy an action from one assistant to another, refer to [Understanding extension matching](/docs/watson-assistant?topic=watson-assistant-understanding-extension-matching).

 You can copy an action from one assistant to another when you want to reuse the action content and configuration in the destination assistant.